RavensbourneWebMedia/UX-design/sessions/06/README.md

 Two weeks till the **summative presentations on the 6th of March**!

 Let's review the last two weeks and plan the next 14 days.
+-->

+### User-testing your prototype

+What have you learned so far about user-testing?
+Share some stories, discuss [tips](https://docs.google.com/document/d/1O0f50mVLfud9Y3fYCpPdtmcZ3scuJvaBq6nHGVjJrgs/edit#heading=h.mkklaycrp9q9).

+Let's spend a few minutes to prepare a user-testing guide for this afternoon, write down:

+* what assumptions do you want to test?
+* how can you test them?
+* what tasks will you ask testers to perform?
+* what context questions will you ask them at the beginning?

+[Here is an example user-testing guide](https://docs.google.com/document/d/1BFktaf9BfkCLFq1ONkfNRJ4tIUZNB6BvOTxzZkVeAso/edit?usp=sharing) from Johnny at Campus Society.

 # Homework